-From October to November 2003, national diesel fuel prices fluctuated by only 0.1 cents.
+From October to November 2003, national diesel fuel prices fluctuated by only \$0.001.
 Specifically, diesel fuel prices averaged \$1.48125 per gallon in October 2003 and \$1.48225 per gallon in November 2003.
-Similarly, the record shows that for both the Lower Atlantic and Gulf Coasts, diesel fuel prices ranged from \$1.4210 to \$1.43075 per gallon between October and November 2003.
-The stability of diesel fuel prices during October to November 2003 supports this time period as a reasonable point to use in determining a reference diesel fuel price.
+Similarly, the record shows that, for both the Lower Atlantic and Gulf Coasts, diesel fuel prices ranged from \$1.4210 to \$1.43075 per gallon between October and November 2003.
+The stability of diesel fuel prices during October to November 2003 supports this period as a reasonable point in time for use in determining a reference diesel fuel price.
 Therefore, the record supports using \$1.42 per gallon as the reference diesel price in the MRF calculation.

-Evidence submitted by SMA provides a basis for determining a reference average hauling cost per loaded mile as a component for determining the MRF.
-The evidence consisted of data randomly selected from actual hauler bills paid to cooperatives during October and November 2003 and for October and November 2005.
-The record supports utilizing hauling cost data from October and November 2003 as a basis for computing the reference hauling cost in the MRF consistent with the time frame used for the reference diesel price.
+Evidence submitted by SMA provides a basis for the determination of a reference average hauling cost per loaded mile as a component for determining the MRF.
+The evidence consisted of data randomly selected from actual hauler bills paid to cooperatives during October and November 2003, and October and November 2005.
+The record supports the use of hauling cost data from October and November 2003 as a basis for the calculation of a reference hauling cost in the MRF consistent with the time frame used for the reference diesel price.

 The randomly selected hauling bills depict actual origination and destination points of the milk hauled, miles traveled, and the rates and fuel surcharges per loaded mile for each bill.
 For the month of October 2005, the data indicate that hauling costs ranged from \$1.89 to \$2.70 per loaded mile, with an average cost of \$2.48 per loaded mile.
-Data also show that the simple average hauling rate charged per loaded mile in the Southeast marketing area was \$1.9332 and \$1.8913 in October and November 2003, respectively, with a two-month simple average cost of \$1.9122 per loaded mile.
-Therefore, it is reasonable to conclude that a reference hauling rate of \$1.91 per loaded mile be used as a component in the MRF calculations.1
+Data also show that the simple average hauling rate charged per loaded mile in the Southeast marketing area was \$1.9332 and \$1.8913 in October and November 2003, respectively, yielding a two-month simple average cost of \$1.9122 per loaded mile.
+Therefore, it is reasonable to conclude that a reference hauling rate of \$1.91 per loaded mile be used as a component in the MRF calculations.3